Deepraj Rana

-Deepraj Rana (also Deepraz Rana or Deep Raj Rana) is an Indian and Nepali film and television actor.
+Deepraj Rana (also Deepraz Rana or Deep Raj Rana) is an Indian film and television actor.

 Early life

-He was born and brought up in Allahabad.
+He was born and brought up in Prayagraj.
 Now he lives in Mumbai.
 He is married to TV actress Natasha Rana known for the role of Chhoti Maa in the television series Sapna Babul Ka...Bidaai.

 Career

 He has been working for over two decades and his major roles include those in the serial Reporter and in the film Mangal Pandey: The Rising.